mazurov/ers-feed/README.md

 , and per ERS round (from 2001 to 2019 years).

-##  Question 1: Does ERS documentation provide a detailed information on the data feed?
+##   1: Does ERS documentation provide a detailed information on the data feed?

 The answer is **NO**.
 The ERS feed provided vw_BC_Parties_ReportStatus endpoint which contains data for the target dashboard.
 The information about this endpoint is missing in the documentation.
 For getting information about this eendpoint I have to access the corresponding database directly.